 Jeff Thomsen is in his seventh season as an assistant coach for the San Diego State men's tennis team.
 His philosophy of developing each player's unique playing style has been a valuable addition to the Aztec staff.

-Prior to his arrival at San Diego State, Thomsen spent three years with the women's tennis team at the University of Miami from 2007-10, where he served as the associate head coach his final season after serving as an assistant the previous two.
-He helped coach the Hurricanes to a No. 10 national ranking at the end of the 2010 season.
+Prior to his arrival at San Diego State, Thomsen spent three years with the women's tennis team at the University of Miami from 2007-10, where he served as the associate head coach his final season after serving as an assistant the previous two campaigns.
+With Thomsen on staff, the Hurricanes achieved a No. 10 national ranking at the end of the 2010 season.

-At Miami, Thomsen was responsible for organizing practices and assisting with recruiting.
-One of his first recruits, junior Gabriela Mejia, earned All-America honors at the end of last season.
-Thomsen was also influential in developing Vallverdu, who advanced to the finals of the 2010 NCAA Singles Championships.
+During his tenure at Miami, Thomsen was responsible for organizing practices and assisting with recruiting.
+One of his first recruits, Gabriela Mejia, earned All-America honors at the end of the 2010 season.
+He was also influential in the development of Laura Vallverdu, who advanced to the finals of the 2010 NCAA singles championships.

-Prior to coaching at Miami, Thomsen served as head coach for one season at Orange Coast College in Costa Mesa, Calif.
-There, he quickly turned around a struggling Pirates team and led them to a top-eight finish in the final rankings.
+Prior to his stint with the Hurricanes, Thomsen served as head coach for one season at Orange Coast College in Costa Mesa, Calif.
+With the Pirates, he quickly turned around a struggling team and led them to a top-eight finish in the final JC rankings.

-Before his brief tenure at OCC, Thomsen was head boy's varsity coach and head girl's junior varsity coach at Newport Harbor High School.
-He made the most of his time, turning the school into a dominant tennis program while taking the boy's varsity team to the California Interscholastic Federation (CIF) Southern Section playoffs in four of five years.
-Even more impressive, he guided the girl's team to three undefeated seasons from 2002-2005.
+Before his brief tenure at OCC, Thomsen was head boys varsity coach and head girls junior varsity coach at Newport Harbor High School.
+He made the most of his opportunity, transforming the school into a dominant tennis program while taking the boys varsity team to the California Interscholastic Federation (CIF) Southern Section playoffs in four of five years.
+Even more impressive, he guided the girls team to three undefeated seasons from 2002-05.

 Thomsen is also a highly sought-after personal coach, spending six years as a private instructor in California mentoring professional players as well as nationally-ranked juniors.
 In February of 2000, Thomsen co-founded the Latin American Sports Camp in Buenos Aires, Argentina.